EmanueleLM/DeepNet/README.md

 ## DeepNet
 # Basic deep network to evaulate some optimizations techniques in non-shallow architectures

+# Coming Soon
+- genetic-ng module (ok I will call it genetic and substitute the old one).
+  - this one will be a full working module with several operators and operations that are fast and reliable;
+  - will be used to test a fresh new genetic method based on KL divergence among each layer.

 ## Things implemented so far, 30/01/2018: ##

 - customizable deep net (specify with **one** line of code whole the net, from neurons to activations to loss);